Wolverine971/9takes/src/blog/enneagram/enneagram-types-and-career-choices.md

    <h3>Type 3 - The Achiever</h3>

 Ambitious and goal-oriented, Type 3s excel in careers that offer opportunities for advancement and recognition.
 They are well-suited for leadership roles in business, marketing, or entrepreneurship.
 Their charisma and drive make them effective in positions where they can motivate others and achieve tangible results, such as sales or corporate management.

+<h4>Potential Careers for the Enneagram type 3</h4>

+- Sales Director: Achieving sales goals satisfies their need for accomplishment and recognition.
+- Entrepreneur: Starting and growing a business fulfills their ambition and drive.
+- Public Relations Specialist: Crafting a positive public image aligns with their concern for appearance and success.
+- Investment Banker: Thriving in competitive, high-stakes environments matches their goal-oriented nature.
+- Marketing Manager: Strategizing and achieving market success leverages their creativity and desire to excel.

 [More on type 3s](/blog/enneagram/enneagram-type-3)